News

 -

-Vineyard Safety Reminder
+Farming and Vineyard Safety Reminder

 In 2023-24, the HSE promised 440 proactive inspections across agriculture.
 It is worth considering how your business would perform on such an inspection, especially since vineyard work, like farming, is high risk.
 Agriculture employs only 1% of the UK workforce but accounts for 18% of workplace deaths (HSE 2021-2022).